Early life of Marcus Aurelius: Heir to Antoninus Pius, 138–145

-Immediately after Hadrian's death, Antoninus approached Marcus Aurelius and requested that his marriage arrangements be amended: Marcus Aurelius' betrothal to Ceionia Fabia would be annulled, and he would be betrothed to Faustina, Antoninus' daughter, instead.
+Immediately after Hadrian's death, Pius approached Marcus and requested that his marriage arrangements be amended: Marcus' betrothal to Ceionia Fabia would be annulled, and he would be betrothed to Faustina, Pius' daughter, instead.
 Faustina's betrothal to Ceionia's brother Lucius Commodus would also have to be annulled.
-Marcus Aurelius consented to Antoninus' proposal.
+Marcus consented to Pius' proposal.

-Pius bolstered Marcus Aurelius' dignity: Marcus Aurelius was made consul for 140, with Pius as his colleague, and was appointed as a seviri, one of the knights' six commanders, at the order's annual parade on 15 July 139.
-As the heir apparent, Marcus Aurelius became princeps iuventutis, head of the equestrian order.
+Pius bolstered Marcus' dignity: Marcus was made consul for 140, with Pius as his colleague, and was appointed as a seviri, one of the knights' six commanders, at the order's annual parade on 15 July 139.
+As the heir apparent, Marcus became princeps iuventutis, head of the equestrian order.
 He now took the name Caesar: Marcus Aelius Aurelius Verus Caesar.
-Marcus Aurelius would later caution himself against taking the name too seriously: "See that you do not turn into a Caesar; do not be dipped into the purple dye—for that can happen".
-At the senate's request, Marcus Aurelius joined all the priestly colleges (pontifices, augures, quindecimviri sacris faciundis, septemviri epulonum, etc.); direct evidence for membership, however, is available only for the Arval Brethren.
+Marcus would later caution himself against taking the name too seriously: "See that you do not turn into a Caesar; do not be dipped into the purple dye—for that can happen".
+At the senate's request, Marcus joined all the priestly colleges (pontifices, augures, quindecimviri sacris faciundis, septemviri epulonum, etc.); direct evidence for membership, however, is available only for the Arval Brethren.

-Pius demanded that Marcus Aurelius take up residence in the House of Tiberius, the imperial palace on the Palatine.
-Pius also made him take up the habits of his new station, the aulicum fastigium or "pomp of the court", against Marcus Aurelius' objections.
-Marcus Aurelius would struggle to reconcile the life of the court with his philosophic yearnings.
+Pius demanded that Marcus take up residence in the House of Tiberius, the imperial palace on the Palatine.
+Pius also made him take up the habits of his new station, the aulicum fastigium or "pomp of the court", against Marcus' objections.
+Marcus would struggle to reconcile the life of the court with his philosophic yearnings.
 He told himself it was an attainable goal—"where life is possible, then it is possible to live the right life; life is possible in a palace, so it is possible to live the right life in a palace"—but he found it difficult nonetheless.
 He would criticize himself in the Meditations for "abusing court life" in front of company.